marceloqla/EnsemblRESTEndpoint/README.md

 Case-insensitive searching could be done by replacing this field lookup by "istarts with" in a production environment, depending on design choices.

+The "gene_suggestenv" was used during development but is not needed for testing this application.

 # Requirements:

 Python 3.6.X